joslynnlee/qiime1/instructions.md

 Beta diversity represents the explicit comparison of microbial (or other) communities based on their composition.
 Beta diversity metrics thus assess the differences between microbial communities.
 The fundamental output of these comparisons is a square, hollow matrix where a “distance” or dissimilarity is calculated between every pair of community samples, reflecting the dissimilarity between those samples.
 The data in this distance matrix can be visualized with analyses such as Principal Coordinates Analysis (PCoA) and hierarchical clustering.

-Here, we will calculate beta diversity between our 9 microbial communities using the default beta diversity metrics of weighted and unweighted UniFrac, which are phylogenetic measures used extensively in recent microbial community sequencing projects.
-To perform this analysis, we will use the beta_diversity_through_plots.py workflow, which performs the following steps:
+Here, we will calculate beta diversity between our 3 microbial communities (P1/P2/P3) using the default beta diversity metrics of weighted and unweighted UniFrac, which are phylogenetic measures used extensively in recent microbial community sequencing projects.
+To perform this analysis, we will use the `beta_diversity_through_plots.py` workflow.

-* Rarefy OTU table to remove sampling depth heterogeneity (single_rarefaction.py)
-* Compute beta diversity (beta_diversity.py)
-* Run Principal Coordinates Analysis (principal_coordinates.py)
-* Generate Emperor PCoA plots (make_emperor.py)

-We can run the beta_diversity_through_plots.py workflow with the following command, which requires the OTU table (-i) and tree file (-t) from above, the metadata mapping file (-m), and the number of sequences per sample (-e, even sampling depth):
+We can run the `beta_diversity_through_plots.py` workflow with the following command, which requires the OTU table (-i) and tree file (-t) from above, the metadata mapping file (-m), and the number of sequences per sample (-e, even sampling depth):

 ```
 MacQIIME train12-osx:QIIME_analysis $ beta_diversity_through_plots.py -i otus/otu_table.biom -m watertest_Map.txt -t otus/rep_set.tre -e 100 -o betadiv_100
 ```
 Beta diversity metrics assess the differences between microbial communities.
 By default, QIIME calculates both weighted and unweighted UniFrac, which are phylogenetically-aware measures of beta diversity.

-The resulting distance matrices (bdiv_even146/unweighted_unifrac_dm.txt and bdiv_even146/weighted_unifrac_dm.txt) are the basis for further analyses and visualizations (e.g., Principal Coordinates Analysis and hierarchical clustering).
+The resulting distance matrix `bdiv_even100/unweighted_unifrac_pc.txt` is the basis for further analyses and visualizations.

 #### Step 11.
 Generate 3-D biplots for beta diversity
-We can add taxa from the taxonomy tables in the taxa_summary/ directory to a 3-D PCoA plot using Emperor’s `make_emperor.py`.
+We can add taxa from the taxonomy tables in the `taxa_summary/` directory to a 3-D PCoA plot using Emperor’s `make_emperor.py`.
 The coordinates of a given taxon are plotted as a weighted average of the coordinates of all samples, where the weights are the relative abundances of the taxon in the samples.
 The **size of the sphere representing a taxon** is proportional to the mean relative abundance of the taxon across all samples.
 The following command creates a biplot displaying the 5 most abundant class-level taxa:
 ```
 MacQIIME train12-osx:QIIME_analysis $ make_emperor.py -i betadiv_100/unweighted_unifrac_pc.txt -m watertest_Map.txt -t taxa_summary/otu_table_L5.txt --n_taxa_to_keep 10 -o biplots_betadiv_taxa10
 ```
-The resulting html file biplots/index.html opens up to EMPEROR inside the web browser.
+The resulting html file biplots/index.html opens up to `EMPEROR` inside the web browser.
 Go into the directory and open the `index.html` file.
 We will compare this to Figure 3C from the paper.

 ![PCoA plot lab](pcoAPlot2.jpg)

-Total relative abundance of taxonomic groups (kingdom, phylum, class, family, and genus)
+Total relative abundance of taxonomic groups (kingdom, phylum, class, family, and genus -- FILE `otu_table_L5.txt` and lists the 10 taxa using `--n_taxa_to_keep`)

 _A. - k__Bacteria;p__Proteobacteria;c__Betaproteobacteria;o__Burkholderiales;Other_